 If you want the “mental model” instead of the math: WMA is just the average of the last N closes, but you “vote” more with the newest data and less with the oldest data.

-How WMA Compares to SMA and EMA in Real Use
+How WMA compares to SMA and EMA in real use

 WMA is often described as “faster” than SMA because SMA gives every bar the same weight, so it holds onto older prices more strongly.
 That is why SMA tends to lag more during sharp trend moves.